Temperance movement in Australia: History

 In Australia, the temperance movement began in the mid-1830s, promoting moderation rather than abstinence.
 The Independent Order of Rechabites has been active in promoting temperance in Australia from the 1870s to the present-day; the Band of Hope was also very active in many states, and in Sydney, the Australian Home Companion and Band of Hope Journal was published between 1856 and 1861.

 In the 1880s, a significant number of hotels around the country were built as or converted to coffee palaces, where no alcohol would be served.
 With the waning of the influence of the temperance movement, most of these hotels either applied for liquor licenses or were demolished.

-In the mid-1880s the US-based Woman's Christian Temperance Union, a more successful abstinence-oriented movement, set up a branch in Australia.
+In the mid-1880s the US-based Woman's Christian Temperance Union (WCTU), a more successful abstinence-oriented movement, set up a branch in Australia.
 The inaugural President of the federated Australasian Woman's Christian Temperance Union (WCTU) was Jessie Ackermann, who visited the country in 1889, 1891 and 1894.
 However, the movement failed to bring about prohibition, as happened in the United States, despite a long campaign for a local option.
 Both the Woman's Christian Temperance Union and the Rechabites achieved a major success during the First World War when they were successful in bringing in mandatory closure of hotel bars and public houses at 6 pm, from the previous norm of 11 or 11.30 pm.

 The first state to introduce early closing was South Australia in 1916 as a war austerity measure.
 New South Wales, Victoria and Tasmania followed in the same year, as did New Zealand in 1917.
 Western Australia adopted a 9pm closing time, but Queensland retained the old closing times until it introduced eight o'clock closing in 1923.
 Alcohol was originally banned in Canberra but was made legal again following a plebiscite in 1928.
+Jessie Mary Lloyd was the President of the WCTU of Victoria in 1930 when a poll of the state returned 43% in favour of a ban on alcohol.

 Six o'clock closing was considered a failure as it did not curb alcohol consumption and led to the notorious six o'clock swill where customers would rush to drinking establishments after work and consume alcohol heavily and rapidly in anticipation of the 6 o'clock closing.
 Early hotel closing times began being wound back from the 1930s, with the last Australian state, South Australia, doing so in 1967.